- _.camelCase([string=’’])

 _.parseInt(string, [radix])

-in which case a radix
+in which case a radix of 16 is used.

 Note: This method aligns with the ES5 implementation

-of parseInt
+of parseInt.

 Arguments